Stock market today: Wall Street slips ahead of a highly anticipated speech from the Federal Reserve

 But a series of stronger-than-expected reports on the economy has diminished those hopes.
 That's why a speech coming Friday by Fed Chair Jerome Powell is so highly anticipated.
 He'll be speaking at an event in Jackson Hole, Wyoming, that has ben the site of major policy announcements in the past by the Fed.

-The two-year Treasury yield, which moves closely with expectations for the Fed, was holding steady at 4.98%.
-A day before, it had dropped to that level from 5.05% after a report suggested U.S. business activity is cooling in August.
+The two-year Treasury yield, which moves closely with expectations for the Fed, rose to 5.01%.
+A day before, it had dropped to 4.98% from 5.05% after a report suggested U.S. business activity is cooling in August.

 That weaker-than-expected report pushed John Vail, chief global strategist at Nikko Asset Management, to think Powell may not sound as aggressive about keeping rates high.